 In the early 1890s, Dalkey Town Hall was built onto Goat Castle to host community events.
-The castle became the Foyer to the new Town Hall.
+The ground floor of the castle became the Foyer to the new Town Hall.

 In the 1860s, the upstairs room of the castle was used as a meeting room for the Dalkey Town Commissioners.